damian-sketch/HospitalRun/README.md

 Clone the folder into your local machine and execute the following commands.
 Ensure you have a browserstack username and access key to be able to switch browsers and platforms on Browserstack
 1. `npm install` to install all the dependencies
 2. `npx wdio run wdio.conf.js` to run all the test cases .
 To run a specific test case , use the --spec flag like so `npx wdio run wdio.conf.js --spec ./test/specs/logout.e2e.js`
-3. Once the tests are done running, you can check the results on your browserstack dashboard.
+3. You can configure the `capabilities` in the config file to either run the tests on your local browser or on BrowserStack.
 4. To integrate browserstack, all you need to do is set your username and access key as environment variables. e.g in Mac `export BROWSERSTACK_USERNAME='your_username'`, `export BROWSERSTACK_ACCESS_KEY='your_access_key'`
 5. Once the tests are done, you should be able to see this on browserstack with an attached recording of the execution.![Screenshot 2021-11-15 at 13 04 37](https://user-images.githubusercontent.com/63429298/141762504-f7005bdc-afa8-4713-b72c-52ba3b663d1b.png)